srujan0403/GDP2_Project_Group3/Daily Updates.md

 ###### Anjana Thanguturi
 We have discussed some ML ideas with instructor and we have finalised Grocery Inventory idea.
 Instructor asked us to find some suitable datasets.

+###### Naina Sahiri
+proposed machine learning project ideas to the client and should search for some datasets required for our project.

 --------------------------------------------------------------------------------------------------------------
 ##### January 25th
 ###### Srujan Kumar Reddy Yeruva